 - Academic evaluation surveys – Academic evaluation surveys are surveys regarding the educational sector.
 These surveys are used by schools, colleges, government institutions, and universities.
 Academic email surveys enable data collection from students, college or school staff, public opinion on the educational sector or facilities provided, and many more topics.
 Some of the most popular academic evaluation surveys are graduation exit survey, school survey for parents, and teacher engagement survey.
 The classroom response system allowed students to answer multiple-choice questions and engage in real-time discussions instantly.

 - Email surveys have always been one of the best methods of conducting survey research as they provide higher response rates compared to most other methods.

-- Email surveys are extremely cost efficient and require minimum resources.
+- Email surveys are extremely cost-efficient and require minimum resources.

-- Email surveys are much easier to create and use than other forms such as website surveys as there is no need for code.
-These can be directly created and sent through email or it can be created even faster using ready-made survey templates offered by survey software.
+- Email surveys are much easier to create and use than other forms such as website surveys.
+Using an email survey platform, you don’t need to have specialized website or software coding knowledge to create and send customized surveys.
+An email survey can be directly created and sent through email or it can be created even faster using ready-made survey templates offered by survey software.

 Disadvantages of email Surveys